Guidance

 Applies to England

-You need to complete the beat-up survey form when making a final maintenance claim.
+You need to complete the beat-up survey form when making a final maintenance claim under the Local Authority Treescapes Fund (LATF).

 The form helps you plan which sites need restocking, and record when this is completed.

 A completed beat-up survey is required to enable the final maintenance payment for the relevant trees.
-For example:
+Follow one of the 3 example scenarios:

-if you have a Round 1 agreement (21/22) for 1 year of planting, your single, final maintenance claim and beat-up survey will be due by 31 March 2025 for all LATF-funded work
+Your single, final maintenance claim and beat-up survey is due by 31 March 2026 for all LATF-funded work.

-if you have a Round 1 agreement for 2 years of planting, your final maintenance payment for the Year 1 trees will be due by 31 March 2025 (as part of a maintenance claim covering both Year 1 and 2 trees) and for the Year 2 trees (only) by 31 March 2026
+Your final maintenance payment for year 1 trees (planted 2022-23) is due by 31 March 2026 (as part of a maintenance claim covering both year 1 and 2 trees) and for the year 2 trees (only) by 31 March 2027.
+Submit a beat-up survey for year 1 trees by 31 March 2026 and for year 2 trees the following financial year.

-The Post-Planting Reports (PPRs) that were submitted for the relevant year of trees should be used to inform each beat-up survey (original number/type of trees planted and where).
-For Year 1 trees in their final maintenance year, use the Year 1 PPR (submitted with Claim 2) and for Year 2 trees, use the Year 2 PPR (Claim 4).
+The PPRs that were submitted for the relevant year of trees should be used to inform each beat-up survey (original number/type of trees planted and where):

-Your beat-up survey should align with the sites listed in your Post-Planting Report (PPR).
+Your beat-up survey should align with the sites listed in your PPR.
 This may be for either Year 1 or Year 2 planting, depending on the stage of your agreement in this financial year.

 Summary of actions to take in the final maintenance year

-Carry out a beat-up survey during your summer maintenance rounds, taking and storing photos of each site (as listed in the relevant PPR) .
+1. Carry out a beat-up survey during your final summer maintenance rounds for each site (sites should match those listed in the relevant PPR).

-Complete Part 1 of the beat-up form and use this to populate the left-hand side of Part 2 (restocking) and Part 3 (natural colonisation remedial work) by 1 October.
+2. Complete part 1 of the beat-up form and use this to populate the left-hand side of part 2 (restocking) and part 3 (natural colonisation remedial work) by 1 October.
 This is to inform the work that needs to be done to achieve a minimum 75% survival rate per site for LATF-funded trees and allow for this work to be completed by 31 March.
+You do not need to send us the form at this point.

-Complete restocking and/or natural colonisation remedial work during the winter planting season.
+3. Complete restocking and/or natural colonisation remedial work during the winter planting season and take photos of the remedial work you complete.

-Complete the right-hand sides of Parts 2 and 3 and the declarations in Part 4 by 31 March.
-Ensure you check and sign the declarations in Part 4 (this should be the lead applicant or signatory used for previous claims/acceptance of offer).
+4. Complete the right-hand sides of parts 2 and 3 and the declarations in part 4 by 31 March.
+Ensure you check and sign the declarations in part 4 (this should be the lead applicant or signatory used for previous claims/acceptance of offer).

-Ensure that your beat-up survey spreadsheet is accompanied by photos and maps (as detailed later in this guidance).
+5. Ensure that your beat-up survey spreadsheet is accompanied by photos and maps, where relevant (as detailed later in this guidance).

-Submit the completed spreadsheet by 31 March of the financial year in which the final maintenance payment for these trees is due (or the 3rd year of the maintenance period following planting where no maintenance payment is scheduled).
-Send to LATF@forestrycommission.gov.uk.
-If a final maintenance payment is due, the beat-up survey should be sent with the Maintenance Claim Form and Claims Declaration Form.
+6. Submit the completed spreadsheet by 31 March of the financial year that the final maintenance payment for these trees is due (or the third year of the maintenance period following planting where no maintenance payment is scheduled).
+Follow the guidance for existing LATF grant holders for advice on how to make your final maintenance claim.

 Part 1: beat-up survey